Friday, April 19, 2013

 Facts

-His career was damaged in 1973 when he was convicted of assault causing actual bodily harm on his wife, actress Anne Aubrey.
-He thrashed her on the bare buttocks with a leather strap after she admitted an affair.
+Derren's father was Harry Nesbitt, one half of a South African close harmony-singing duo (with Derren's uncle Max).
+Derren's career was damaged in 1973 when he was convicted of assault causing actual bodily harm on his wife, actress Anne Aubrey.
+He thrashed her on the bare buttocks with a leather strap after she admitted to having an affair.
+He was fined £250, and they divorced soon after.

 Doctor Who credits